 On November 24, 2023, the Company entered into Amendment No. 3 to the 2022 Loan Agreements (Amendment No. 3).
-The impact of Amendment No. 3 was to (i) repay \$15.0 million in November 2023 under the 2022 Term Loan Agreement and (ii) grant MidCap a warrant to purchase 15,278 shares of common stock at an exercise price per share equal to the 10-day volume weighted average price of the Company's common stock immediately prior to the date of Amendment No. 3.
+The impact of Amendment No. 3 was to (i) repay \$15.0 million in November 2023 under the 2022 Term Loan Agreement and (ii) grant MidCap a warrant to purchase 15,278 shares of common stock at an exercise price per share equal to the 10-day volume weighted-average price of the Company's common stock immediately prior to the date of Amendment No. 3.
 In exchange for the Company doing the foregoing, MidCap (i) waived all existing defaults under the 2022 Loan Agreements, (ii) reset revenue covenants under the 2022 Term Loan Agreement, (iii) waived the prepayment penalty related to the \$15.0 million repayment and reduced the prepayment penalty for the remaining outstanding balance under the 2022 Term Loan Agreement to 1%, (iv) froze any future extensions of credit under the 2022 Revolving Loan Agreement and (v) reduced the exit fee payable upon complete repayment of amounts left outstanding at the end of term by \$350,000, with the remaining \$750,000 of exit fees to be payable at maturity.

-The 2022 Term Loan, as amended, bears interest at a floating rate based on an adjusted term secured overnight financing rate (SOFR) plus 0.1% (subject to a floor of 3.50%) for a one-month interest period, plus a margin of 6.75%.
-Interest on the 2022 Term Loan is payable monthly in arrears on the first day of each month and at maturity.
-For the six months ended June 30, 2024, the effective interest rate on outstanding borrowings was approximately 17.01%.
+The 2022 Term Loan, as amended, bore interest at a floating rate based on an adjusted term secured overnight financing rate (SOFR) plus 0.1% (subject to a floor of 3.50%) for a one-month interest period, plus a margin of 6.75%.
+Interest on the 2022 Term Loan was payable monthly in arrears on the first day of each month and at maturity.